 May 2022 to October 2023

-Start and end of a former project with pupils from Hamar katedralskole and Gertrud Locker Gewerbeschule about European identity: Beyond Borders
+Start and end of a former project with pupils from Hamar katedralskole and Gertrud Luckner Gewerbeschule about European identity: Beyond Borders

 August 2023